UniExeterRSE/intro-to-python/_episodes/02_fundamentals.md

 ---

 ## Learning Objectives

-At the end of this lesson you will be able to
+At the end of this lesson you will be able to:

-- define what a variable is
+- Identify and explain the basic data types used in Python
+- Create and use new variables in Python
+- Assign values to variables, and change these values later
+- Identify and use some built in features and functions of Python
+- Perform some simple operations on variables

-## Introduction to variables
+## I